Alternative assessment schedules

-Alternative Exam Arrangements (AEA) are changes to the scheduling of an assessment or examination during the final assessment period following each teaching period that are granted to eligible students.
-Alternative dates or times for examinations or assessments via this mechanism are normally only allocated within this period.
+Alternative Assessment Schedules (AAS) are changes to the scheduling of an assessment or examination during the final assessment period following each teaching period.
+Alternative dates or times for examinations or assessments via this mechanism are allocated to eligible students within this period.

 If you are unable to attend an assessment event that is scheduled during the teaching period please speak to your lecturer or Subject Coordinator.

-You can apply for an AEA if you experience any of the following clashes with a scheduled exam or assessment:
+You can apply for an AAS if you experience any of the following clashes with a scheduled exam or assessment: